 Personal Datameans any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Sub-Contractormeans companies currently engaged by DATA PROCESSOR which are listed at sub-contractors.
+Third Party Contractorsmeans companies currently engaged by Data Processor which are listed at Third Party Contractors.

 Party(ies)means the entity signing this Agreement.

 HORISEN Groupmeans an economic entity formed of a set of companies which are listed at horisen-group.

 Data Controller and Data Processor signed a Framework Agreement for the provision of HORISEN’s Services (‘’Framework Agreement’’) pursuant to which the Data Processor must perform Services as may be ordered by Data Controller.

 In order to fulfil the requirements of the Data Protection Legislation pertaining to the Framework Agreement, the Parties now wish to additionally enter into this Controller-to-Processor Agreement (“Agreement”).